openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Validation of Verifiable Presentations

+The validity of data presented in W3C Veriable Presentations is attested by the issuer of the underlying W3C Verifiable Credential.

+Verifiers MUST consider that Verifiable Presentations can be revoked and that user data within the W3C Verifiable Credential may change over time.
+Such changes can only be noticed by the Verifier if the Verifiable Presentation is checked at each interaction with the End-User.

 A verifier MUST validate the integrity, authenticity, and holder binding of any Verifiable Presentation provided by an OP according to the rules of the respective presentation format.

-This requirement holds true even if those Verifiable Presentations are embedded within a signed OpenID Connect assertion, such as an ID Token or a UserInfo response.
-This is required because Verifiable Presentations might be signed by the same holder but with different key material and/or the OpenID Connect assertions may be signed by a third party (e.g., a traditional OP).
-In both cases, just checking the signature of the respective OpenID Connect assertion does not, for example, check the holder binding.

-Note: Some of the available mechanisms are outlined in Section 4.3.2 of [@!DIF.PresentationExchange].
+Note: when used in conjunction with [@!SIOPv2], Verifiable Presentations might be signed by the same holder but with different key material and/or the Self-Issued ID Token.

 It is NOT RECOMMENDED for the Subject to delegate the presentation of the credential to a third party.